iahmadhabibx/javascript360/README.md

 For of loop is the best to deal with multiple promises/async data, or posting data while iterating the loop.
 # Day - 39:
 Shorthand property to compare and sort strings.
+# Day - 40:
+Returning a new array formed by applying the mixture of map() followed by a flat() of depth 1 (arr.map(...args).flat()), but slightly more efficient than calling those two methods separately.